Cash Coverage Ratio

 In other words, it has enough money to pay off 75% of its current debts.

-While a cash coverage ratio value of 1:1, or 100% coverage, is seen as a reasonable measure of immediate liquidity, 75% is still a decent score when you consider that the company is able to maintain such a high level of cash on hand.
+While a ratio value of 1:1, or 100% coverage, is seen as a reasonable measure of immediate liquidity, 75% is still a decent score when you consider that the company is able to maintain such a high level of cash on hand.

 Okay now we're done with the cash ratio calculation.
 Let's dive into how the cash coverage ratio is used to evaluate the company's liquidity.